Eastgate Interceptor lining

 - Temporary use of portions of the Lake Hills Greenbelt parking areas off Southeast 16th Street

-King County will restore all affected areas, including the demonstration and pea patch gardens, trails, and wetlands within the park.
+King County is now working to restore all affected areas, including the demonstration and pea patch gardens, trails, and wetlands within the park.
 The County will replace trees and vegetation that were removed, and restore these areas to an equivalent state as it currently exists.

-The work in Lake Hills Greenbelt Park is expected to begin in early 2018 and take eight to nine months to complete.
+The work in Lake Hills Greenbelt Park begin in early 2018 and is expected to be take eight to nine months to complete.

 Being a good neighbor

 King County is committed to being a good neighbor and will work directly with the community throughout the project to minimize construction impacts whenever possible.
-We will send out additional project information and schedules when available.
+During the project we send out project information, notices and updates about the work when available.
 Residents can expect:

 - Advance notice of construction activities—by mail, email, phone, door hangers